Materials Needed to Implement the New Model

 Additional Training & Resources

-Additional training options are available on Phi Gamma Delta's LMS.
-Log-in to the website to access the LMS at the bottom of your My Account page.
-From the LMS, visit your Learning Center, and search for "New Model."
+Additional training options are available on Phi Gamma Delta’s LMS.
+Login to the Member Site to access the LMS at the bottom of your My Account page.
+From the LMS, visit your Learning Center, and search for “New Model.”
 This search will show all your New Model courses.
 You can also search specifically for the following sessions:

 Recruitment of BCA Members: